ANZ (bank): Asia-Pacific

 ANZ is one of the leading Australian banks in the Asia-Pacific region.
 It has been aggressive in its expansion into the emerging markets of China, Vietnam and Indonesia.
 ANZ is also a leading bank in New Zealand as well as several Pacific Island Nations where it competes in many markets with fellow Australian bank Westpac.
 ANZ's arm in New Zealand is operated through a subsidiary company, ANZ National Bank, from 2003 to 2012, when it changed by ANZ Bank New Zealand upon merging the ANZ and National Bank brands.

 In March 2005, it formed a strategic alliance with Vietnam's Sacombank involving an acquisition of 10% of Sacombank's share capital.
 As part of the strategic alliance, ANZ will provide technical assistance in the areas of risk management and retail and small business banking.

 ANZ has followed a similar strategy in China, where it acquired a 20% share in Tianjin City Commercial Bank in July 2006.
 It also negotiated a similar deal with Shanghai Rural Commercial Bank.

-In August 2009, ANZ purchased RBS's retail units in Taiwan, Singapore, Indonesia and Hong Kong, as well as RBS'si banking businesses in Taiwan, the Philippines and Vietnam.
+In August 2009, ANZ purchased RBS's retail units in Taiwan, Singapore, Indonesia and Hong Kong, as well as RBS's banking businesses in Taiwan, the Philippines and Vietnam.
 It was purchased for the price of A$687 million.
+Because of the acquisition, ANZ became an atm5 member in Singapore.

 As of September 2012, the company had a total of 1,337 branches worldwide.

-In 2016, ANZ adopted less aggressive approach to expansion in the Asia-Pacific region after low returns.
-At the end of October 2016 ANZ announced the sale of its Asian retail and wealth management operations to the Development Bank of Singapore; ANZ also signalled a withdrawal from its "Asian pivot".
+In 2016, ANZ adopted a less aggressive approach to expansion in the Asia-Pacific region after low returns.
+At the end of October 2016, ANZ announced the sale of its entire Asian retail and wealth management operations to DBS Bank; ANZ also signalled a withdrawal from its "Asian pivot".

 In 2020, as tensions between the US and China escalated, CEO Shayne Elliot acknowledged that the conflict had “raised the risk profile” of the bank's China investments, and said that the bank could further pull back from the country.